 Want a taste of slender canals lined by swanky streets?

-This locality around central Amsterdam is a calling for all the party animals out there.
+This locality around central Amsterdam is a calling for all the party animals.

 De Looier is another shopping hotspot here with antique art markets.